TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

     Set to ``ON`` if the package is enabled and is to be processed or will be set to ``ON`` or ``OFF`` automatically during enable/disable logic.
-For a parent package that is not directly enabled but were one of its subpackages is enabled, this will get set to ``ON`` (but that is not the same as the parent package being directly enabled and therefore does not imply that all of the required subpackages will be enabled, only that the
+For a parent package that is not directly enabled but where one of its subpackages is enabled, this will get set to ``ON`` (but that is not the same as the parent package being directly enabled and therefore does not imply that all of the required subpackages will be enabled, only that the